 MCP Server

-Uptrace ships with a built-in Model Context Protocol server.
-It exposes observability data and dashboard management as MCP tools and resources, so AI assistants (Claude, Cursor, Continue, etc.) can query telemetry, inspect alerts, and create dashboards directly from your Uptrace project.
+Uptrace ships with a built-in Model Context Protocol (MCP) server.
+It exposes your observability data as MCP tools and resources so AI assistants — Claude, Cursor, Continue, and others — can query telemetry, inspect alerts, and manage dashboards directly from your Uptrace project.

 json